RMerl/asuswrt-merlin/README-merlin.txt

 by flashing a firmware downloaded from Asus's website.

-If the firmware upgrade fails, try rebooting your router to free up sufficient memory, then try flashing it again.
+If the firmware upgrade fails, try rebooting your router to free up sufficient memory, without any USB disk plugged in, then try flashing it again.

 NOTE: resetting to factory default after flashing is strongly recommended for the following cases: